-:help Show a list of all available commands.
+:help | Show a list of all available commands.

-:load prog Compile and load the program stored in prog.curry or prog.lcurry together with all its imported modules.1 The program name can also be a hierarchical module name.
-In this case, the actual module must be stored in the subdirectory of the given hierachy, e.g., when loading the module A.B.Mod, PAKCS looks for a Curry program Mod.curry or Mod.lcurry stored in the directory A/B in the load path.
+its imported modules.1 The program name can also be a hierarchical module name.
+In this case, the actual module must be stored in the subdirectory of the given hierarchy, e.g., when loading the module A.B.Mod, PAKCS looks for a Curry program Mod.curry or Mod.lcurry stored in the directory A/B in the load path.
 If the program name contains a directory prefix, e.g.,

+'''

 :load DirA/DirB.Mod

+'''